Body bags, overflowing morgues and chaotic hospitals: Hong Kong’s pandemic goes critical

 The outbreak has been an embarrassment for the city’s government, which once prided itself on a “zero covid” policy that kept local infections down.
 The policy mirrors that of mainland China, where strict social distancing, mass testing, lockdowns and largely closed borders have been effective at preventing the coronavirus from overwhelming the hospital system.

 But Hong Kong has been unable to match the mainland approach, lacking the resources to isolate everyone who tests positive or put the city under lockdown.
 The highly transmissible omicron variant crippled the city’s defenses, affecting the most vulnerable elderly population in particular.
-This January, fewer than 1 in 5 residents above the age of 80 had been fully vaccinated with two doses, and almost none had three.
+In January, less than 1 in 5 residents above the age of 80 had been fully vaccinated with two doses, and almost none had three.

-That percentage has risen since then, but experts say it is still too little, too late, especially compared with Singapore, South Korea and Japan where the elderly were a priority for vaccinations.
+That percentage has risen since then, but experts say it is still too little, too late, especially compared with Singapore, South Korea and Japan, where the elderly were a priority for vaccinations.

 “It would have been better if [the elderly] were vaccinated in the past eight months, we could have avoided this huge problem now,” Yuen Kwok-yung, a professor at the department of microbiology at the University of Hong Kong and a government adviser on covid, told reporters earlier this month.